After a long time, I had a drink with a friend who runs a hosting business on Windows servers.

-It also features a console where you can see Banlist and adjust configuration.
+It also features a console where you can see Banlist and adjust the configuration.

 While there are commercial solutions that do the same thing, it’s important to note that this is a free product and it works just as well.

-Another free solution for blocking RDP attacks is called IPBan created by Jeff Johnson.
+Another free solution for blocking RDP attacks is called IPBan created by Jeff Johnson, available at Github.

 – Duration to ban ip address